EmbroidePy/pyembroidery/README.md

   * Pattern -> Encoder -> Pattern -> Writer -> File
 * Convert
   * File -> Reader -> Pattern -> Stablizer -> Pattern -> Encoder -> Pattern -> Writer -> File

+EmbPattern
+---
+EmbPattern objects contain three primary elements:
+`stitches`: This is a `list` of lists of three elements [x, y, command] `threadlist`: This is a `list` of EmbThread class objects.
+`extras`: This is a `dict` of various types of things that were found or referenced within the reading or desired for the writing of the file such as metadata info about the label declared within a file or some internal 1 bit graphics found within the embroidery file.

+EmbPattern stitches
+---
+The stitches contain absolute locations x, y and command.
+Commands are found defined within the EmbConstant.py file and should be referenced by name rather than value.
+The commands are the lower 8 bits of the command value.
+The upper bits of the command values are reserved for additional information.
+And for best practices these should be masked off `stitch[stitch_index][2] & COMMAND_MASK` currently the commands with higher level bits sets are `COLOR_CHANGE` and `NEEDLE_SET` and these encode for the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
+The `EmbConstant.py` file contains helper functions for `encode_thread_change` and `decode_thread_change` to parse these commands for you.
+In all cases, `None` for a value is encoded as `0` and means that there is no information about this.
+So, for example, a DST loaded COLOR_CHANGE command may COLOR_CHANGE unknown thread, unknown needled

+EmbPattern threadlist
+---
+The threadlist is a reference table of threads and the information about those threads.
+This was prior to `pyembroidery` version 1.3 a general log of the thread switching that would occur at the COLOR_CHANGE commands.
+And in the most basic usage still is exactly that.
+However it should be viewed more as a library of the colors needed.
+And the COLOR_CHANGE commands can be instructed to utilize them in any order seen fit.
+The values there must simply be encoded into the higher level bits.

+Thread Change Command
+---
+Some formats do not explicitly use a `COLOR_CHANGE` command, some of them use `NEEDLE_SET` in order to change the thread.
+The difference here is notable.
+A color change goes to the next needle in a list usually set within the machine or within the file for the next color of thread.
+However, some machines like Barudan use what is most properly a needle change.
+They do not specify the color, but it does explicitly specify the needle to be used.
+This often includes beginning writing the file by explictly setting the current needle.
+Setting the same needle again will produce no effect.
+So often color changes occur between different thread usages, but needle sets occur at the start of each needle usage.

+When data is loaded from a source with needle set commands.
+These commands are explicitly used rather than color changes as they more accurately represent the original intent of the file.
+The encoder will transcribe these in the way requested by the writer, using the thread change command indicated.

+There are some cases where one software suite will encode U01 (Barudan formating with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (techincally in this case C00 or needle #0), while other software will cycle through a list of a few needles.

+There is some ambiguity therefore as to whether the same needle will have the same thread.
+Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second needle_set=1 indicates that we are going back to the first thread.
+Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.

+The commands NEEDLE_SET and COLOR_CHANGE should be masked with COMMAND_MASK to capture the lower 8 bits.
+This is the command part.
+Additional information may be encoded into the higher bits.
+Namely the thread within the threadset, the needle, and the (yet unused) order.
+These can be queued up without actually being used with `SET_CHANGE_SEQUENCE` commands filling in those higher level bits.

 Formats:
 ---